t3eHawk/pydin/README.md

 So we just decided that this script must evolve together with a project and must become something else.

-Devoe follows certain ETL phisolophy that was born in our own expirience.
+PyDin follows certain ETL phisolophy that was born in our own expirience.
 It was created to work in real production environment with thoushands of daily jobs.